 In a preview of her 2017 Annual Conference talk, Consultant Neonatologist Dr Jane M Hawdon discusses important new national guidelines on identifying and managing hypoglycaemia in full term babies.
 She highlights how keeping mothers and babies together where possible, and empowering parents to care for their baby if they are admitted to a neonatal unit, are hugely beneficial for parents’ and babies’ wellbeing.
-To hear Dr Hawdon’s talk and many others on the latest developments in infant feeding and parent-infant relationships, book your conference place now.

 Every year in the UK, around 10% of babies have medical or surgical conditions which result in admission to a neonatal unit.
 Of these, some admissions are preventable, either because the admission was “precautionary” or because basic measures to prevent complications were not effective.

 The Atain (Avoiding Term Admissions Into Neonatal Units) programme identified that many admissions for breathing problems, jaundice, infection and hypoglycaemia are indeed preventable.
 A recently published NHS Improvement resource highlights key measures to prevent admission including policies, training, good quality basic care, and recognition of risk factors and signs of deterioration.